emmaroche/ewd-assignment2/README.md

 + **Home page** - The first page that displays different movies for a user to look through and discover.

 + **Now Playing movies page** - Displays the movies that are out right now.
 + **Upcoming movies page** - Displays the movies that are coming out soon.
 + **Popular movies page** - Displays the movies that a lot of people are watching and liking currently.
 + **Favourites page** - A page where users can keep track of their favourite movies.
 + **Must watch page** - A page where users can keep track of the movies they want to watch.
-+ **Fantasy movie page** - A page where users can create their own 'Dream Movie' by inputing details such as title, overview, genres, release date, runtime, production company(s), ideal cast members, and even upload a custom movie poster.
++ **Fantasy movie page** - A page where users can create their own 'Dream Movie' by inputting details such as title, overview, genres, release date, runtime, production company(s), ideal cast members, and even upload a custom movie poster.
 + **Movie details page** - A page where users can explore a movie's details including its description, genres, runtime, and more.
 Additionally, users can view the cast memebers and discover similar movies to watch.
 + **Cast biography page** - A page where users can read about the individual cast member from a movie.
 + **Filter functionality** - Search for movies by title, year, and/or genre.